liferay/liferay-docs/devGuide/en/chapters/09-liferay-ide.markdown

 Are you ready for our *Kaleo Designer for Java* finale?
 You just have to activate the workflow in your Liferay Portal, then we'll set up the DDL record and try out our new workflow.
-Let's get activating!
+Let's activate!

 ### Using workflows in Liferay Portal